e7erna1/DINS/README.md

 | Surname     |
 | Address     |

-Enter a value in the Value field and press "Find" After clicking the "clear" button, the table is cleared.
+Enter a value in the Value field and press "Find".

+After clicking the "Сlear" button, the table is cleared.
 ### Get all
 By clicking on the button "Find" displays all users.